trans-travel/trans-travel/us/fl.md

  * Public school (K12) employees will not be able to be disciplined after July 1, 2023 for using pronouns and titles associated a trans person's sex assigned at birth.
+ * Some businesses and LGBT organizations have canceled events that might involve drag or trans people participating, due to the possibility of the "protection of children" law being used against these organizations.

 ## Public Accommodations